newjersey/navigator.business.nj.gov/content/src/filings/tmf-10.md

 extension: false
 ---

-This tax is to be paid by any person licensed as a terminal operator in New Jersey selling motor fuel.
+This tax is to be paid by any person licensed as a terminal operator selling motor fuel in New Jersey.